 Cheynne Murphy is singer-songwriter from Byron Bay, Australia.
 He moved up to Byron after a promising music career fronting a rock band in Sydney where he signed a worldwide publishing deal, had national radio airplay on JJJ and two national television performances.
-Citing ‘artistic differences’, Cheynne moved to the North Coast and using his 12 string Maton as a key feature of his sound, he debuted his solo EP at Bluesfest on a world class stage.
+Citing the cliched ‘artistic differences’, Cheynne moved to the North Coast and using his 12 string Maton as a key feature of his sound, he debuted his solo EP at Bluesfest on a world class stage.
 Cheynne’s debut album ‘A Horse Called Freedom’ produced with Paul Pilsneniks (Pete Murray, Angus Stone, Powder Finger, Jeff Martin) received positive reviews with Country update magazine describing the album as ‘at once ambling and cinematic’; Rhythms magazine commending its ‘shimmering production and instrumentation’; and The Courier Mail commented on the ‘tight band, sighing harmonies and evocative guitar’.
 Cheynne’s latest album Celtic Heart is being supported by community radio in Ireland and has been described by Rhythms Magazine as “big,warm, sprawling, folk-rock...unpretentiously earnest”.
-Cheynne has just returned from a tour to China playing at an international music festival with a new rock outfit and is working on a new EP “Made in China”.
+Cheynne has just returned from a tour to China 2016 playing at an international music festival with a new rock project called New Gold Mountain and is working on a new EP and 2017 tour there as well.

 Born: Nowra, NSW, Australia

 Lives: Casuarina, Northern NSW, Australia